Msalter91/sei-project-one/readme.md

 2. If needed the class of alien or mothership is also removed
 3. In order to make sure that the Aliens stay dead and that the lasers don't continue on into obvlivion and crash the game - the laser and alien need to be sliced from their array.
 The index of the alien hit and the laser that hit it are put into variables and then I used the slice method to cut that single laser/alien from the array.
-4. If the player hits and alien, the score increased by 100.
-250 if they hit the mothership.
+4. If the player hits and alien, the score increased by 100 or 2000 if they hit the mothership.
 This updates on the player screen.

 The player being hit by an bomb is checked in the same way as the lasers hitting objects.
 If hit, the player's life count drops by 1 and a little blood spurt gif appears above the spot where the player was hit for 700ms.